7 Things People With A Widow's Peak Will Understand (Including The Endless Ponytail Struggle)

 6. Wondering What The Hell It Means

 Do you ever wonder where phrases come from?
 While I can typically guess what sayings are derived from, the one that has always stumped me was the widow's peak.
 Having done some light research, I found that a widow's peak was named after the peaked hood widowed wives would wear at the funeral of their significant other back in the day.
-It's also said to pre-determine a husband or wives' death, when either one of them starts to loose hair and develops a widow's peak in the process (usually common among aging men).
+It's also said to pre-determine a husband or wives' death, when either one of them starts to lose hair and develops a widow's peak in the process (usually common among aging men).

 Either way, that's still pretty confusing.
 How did the phrase ever stick?
 I guess I'll just have to live with being stumped, and you will too.